$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

 Given $\vec{\lambda}\in\Lambda^+(m,d,n)$, we can associate to it two \textit{unique standard $n$-multitableaux $T_{\vec{\lambda}}\in\mathrm{Std}(\vec{\lambda})$ and $T^*_{\vec{\lambda}}\in\mathrm{Std}(\vec{\lambda})$} with the property

-Note that $T_{\vec{\lambda}}$ is easily seen to be the $n$-multitableau with all entries in order from top to bottom, filling up rows before columns, and left to right and its \textit{dual} $T^*_{\vec{\lambda}}$ has its entries ordered also from top to bottom, but filling up columns before rows, and from right to left.
+The $n$-multitableaux $T_{\vec{\lambda}}$ is easily seen to be the $n$-multitableau with all entries in order from top to bottom, filling up rows before columns, and left to right and its so-called \textit{dual} $T^*_{\vec{\lambda}}$ has its entries ordered also from top to bottom, but filling up columns before rows, and from right to left.

-If we want to use the definitions above in the slightly more general setting with multiple entries, then we, by convention, use the same notions as above after re-numbering all nodes with the same number (inductively starting with the lowest) increasing from left to right and shifting all other entries by the corresponding number. \end{defn} \begin{ex} Intuitively $\vec{T}_1\triangleleft \vec{T}_2$ means the numbers in $\vec{T}_1$ appear ``earlier to the right'' than in $\vec{T}_2$.
-For example, given the $3$-multipartition
+To use the definitions above for repeating entries we, by convention, use the same notions as above after adding $0<\varepsilon\ll 1$ from left to right as before. \end{defn}